Persian carpet: Smaller and composite design elements

 The field, or sections of it, can also be covered with smaller design elements.
 The overall impression may be homogeneous, although the design of the elements themselves can be highly complicated.
-Amongst the repeating figures, the boteh is used throughout the "carpet belt".
+Among the repeating figures, the boteh is used throughout the "carpet belt".
 Boteh can be depicted in curvilinear or rectilinear style.
 The most elaborate boteh are found in rugs woven around Kerman.
 Rugs from Seraband, Hamadan, and Fars sometimes show the boteh in an all-over pattern.
 Other design elements include ancient motifs like the Tree of life, or floral and geometric elements like, e.g., stars or palmettes.

 Single design elements can also be arranged in groups, forming a more complex pattern: